Christ the King Catholic High School, Preston

 Christ the King Catholic High School is a coeducational secondary school located in Preston in the English county of Lancashire.

 It is a voluntary aided school administered by Lancashire County Council and the Roman Catholic Diocese of Lancaster.
 The school offers GCSEs and Cambridge Nationals as programmes of study for pupils, and also offers the Duke of Edinburgh's Award programme.
 The school also has a specialism in maths and computing.

+According to the most recent Ofsted report, it was last rated inadequate for a number of reasons.